Skip to main content

 $66,251.39

-During the interest-only period your balance doesn't fall, so the payment jumps to about $3,101 once principal kicks in.
+During the interest-only period your balance doesn't fall, so the payment jumps to about $3,101.20 once principal kicks in.
 Plan for that increase, and consider voluntary principal payments to soften it.
 Estimates only.

-How to Use This Interest-Only Loan Calculator
+How to use this Interest-Only Loan Calculator

 Enter the loan amount, rate, the length of the interest-only period, and the total term.
 The calculator shows the interest-only payment, the payment after that period, and the total interest versus a standard loan.